abozbere2001-collab/Ml/README.md

-# Firebase Studio
+# Nabd Al Malaeb

-This is a NextJS starter in Firebase Studio.
+This is a NextJS application created in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
-# Ml
-# Ml
-# Ml